andreisucman/elagrade-frontend/outstatic/content/posts/how-to-grade-essays-with-chatgpt.md

 And so, if doing some work seems okay, this guide is for you.

-If, however, you want a done-for-you solution, with superior quality without having to lose time on manual copy-pasting and double-checking, check out our [best online essay grader article,](https://elagrade.com/blog/the-best-online-essay-grader-for-english-teachers) where we discuss the different features of the specialized essay graders and how they're better than general LLMs like ChatGPT.
+If, however, you want a done-for-you solution, with superior quality without having to lose time on manual copy-pasting and double-checking, check out our [**best online essay grader article**,](https://elagrade.com/blog/the-best-online-essay-grader-for-english-teachers) where we discuss the different features of the specialized essay graders and how they're better than general LLMs like ChatGPT.

 Back to the main subject.